flycode-org/language-tool-server/readme.md

 # LanguageTool Server

+A self-hostable server that provides a JSON API for checking spelling and grammar mistakes programmaticaly in texts.

-A JSON HTTP Server for [LanguageTool](https://languagetool.org/) with support for batching.
+JSON API wrapper around [LanguageTool](https://languagetool.org/) with support for batching.

 ## API